-- Quinoa substitution - Quinoa can be subbed with cooked bulghur but your salad will no longer be gluten-free.
+- Quinoa substitution - Quinoa can be subbed with cooked bulghur or couscous but your salad will no longer be gluten-free.

 - Storage and Shelf Life - Salad can be prepped ahead by making the dressing, toasting the nuts and chopping the veggies ahead of time.
-Store them in separate containers until ready to use.
-Once mixed together, the salad keeps fresh in the fridge for up to 2 days.
+Store them in separate containers until ready to use (maximum 3 days in the fridge).
+Once mixed together, the salad keeps fresh in the fridge for up to 3 days.

 - Lemons - Usually, a small to medium juicy lemon yields 30ml lemon juice (15ml for each half).
 This recipe needs to be lemony and punchy to balance all the flavours.
 Thereby requiring 2 lemons (or approximately 60ml).
 You can try adding 45ml lemon juice first and add extra only if you feel you need it.